-People who try to save on construction materials for their home, buy siding and bitumen tiles.
+People who try to save on construction materials for their home, buy siding and bitumen shingles.
 In pursuit of their attention, manufacturers use similar marketing and design ideas trying to outshout each other.
 Their websites are characterized by infinitely complex navigation, fussy rhetorics and unaesthetic surrogates in place of real products.

-Döcke’s new website revolutionizes the aesthetics and usefulness of budget construction materials and distances the company further away from from competition.
+Döcke’s new website revolutionizes the aesthetics and usefulness of budget construction materials and distances the company further away from competition.

 ➀ People want to live in beautiful homes, even if everyone has a different idea of what that means.
 Instead of talking about beauty, the website of Döcke, a manufacturer of finishing materials, simply shows it.
 The website uses three presentations of products: